dgautsch/grapher/README.md

-# Babel: A Learning Environment for ES2015
+# Grapher: A graphing library built with ES2015 and BabelJS

 ## Description
-A simple workshop.
+Build this with npm install and then run gulp